College of Aviation Industry Advisory Board

 A commercial pilot and certified flight instructor, Fraser holds a BS in Aeronautical Technology from Kansas State University and a MS in Human Factors in Aerospace from Embry-Riddle Aeronautical University.
 Fraser previously had the honor of serving on the National Business Aviation Association’s (NBAA) Board of Directors and currently serves on the Department of Transportation’s (DOT) Women in Aviation Advisory Board.
 After spending time on both coasts, she now resides in Columbus, Ohio with her husband and two cats.

-Mr. Joe Houghton
+Joe Houghton

-Mr. Joe Houghton
+Joe Houghton

-Prior to Airbus, Joe developed a deep background in Airline Certification, Operational Excellence, Conflict Resolution, Training, Standards, and Safety Management Systems in a variety of management positions at several US airlines.
+Prior to Airbus, Joe developed a deep background in Airline Certification, Conflict Resolution, Training, Standards, and Safety Management Systems in a variety of management positions at several US airlines.
 Most recently, as Vice President of Flight Operations for Spirit Airlines, Joe oversaw the airline’s operations control, pilot group, dispatchers, schedulers, crew planning, flight training and regulatory compliance.

 As one of the original founding officers of Virgin America, Joe was directly responsible for guiding the airline’s highly successful 14 CFR Part 121 certification efforts, which included operational design, tabletop exercises, evacuation demonstration and proving runs.
 Joe held key leadership positions including Chief Pilot and Vice President of the Operations Control Center.
-Prior to his tenure at Virgin, Joe was heavily involved in operations at USAirways including roles in management as well as flying the line over 18 years of service.
+Prior to his tenure at Virgin, Joe was heavily involved in operations at USAirways (now American Airlines) including roles in management as well as flying the line over 18 years of service.

 Joe is the founder of Locked On, Inc., a leading global airline certification and business improvement consultancy recognized by the FAA.
 Locked On has assisted in numerous successful airline certifications and been profitable every year since launched.
 Joe was also a key contributor to the creation of Afterburner Seminars, which has helped Fortune 500 companies to increase performance through flawless execution for more than 10 years.